-The program provides training for conducting safe and ethical laboratory experiments, as well as compliance with local and national standards and regulations.
+The program provides training for conducting safe and ethical laboratory experiments and compliance with local and national standards and regulations.
 Upon completion of the program, students will have various options in the agricultural, pharmaceutical, and biological research industries.
 They can work in areas such as laboratory technology, chemical technology, bioinformatics, and quality control.

 University Of Florida (Related Program)

 Graduates can pursue careers in fields such as pharmaceuticals, bioinformatics, food safety, and conservation.
 Some of the roles open to them include statistician, biometrician, pharmaceutical researcher, food safety expert, and conservation biologist.

 Logan University (Related Program)

 Logan University offers a bachelor of science in human biology for students interested in pursuing a career in health sciences.
-The program prepares students to apply to a wide range of graduate programs including podiatry, osteopathy, chiropractic, dentistry, and medicine.
+The program prepares students to apply to a wide range of graduate programs, including podiatry, osteopathy, chiropractic, dentistry, and medicine.

 With renowned and experienced faculty members and state-of-the-art facilities, this program seeks to provide a fulfilling health education to students.
 Graduates of the program can look forward to a wide variety of careers in the healthcare industry.

 Dr. Thomas Cahill is an associate professor at the School of Mathematics and Natural Sciences at ASU.
 His research efforts focus on environmental and analytical chemistry.
-His goal is to determine the impact of chemicals on ecosystems and organisms, as well as to discover antiviral compounds in medicinal plants.
-Recently, he started researching air quality, particularly the determination of the source of pollutants in the environment.
+His goal is to determine the impact of chemicals on ecosystems and organisms and discover antiviral compounds in medicinal plants.
+Recently, he started researching air quality, particularly determining the source of pollutants in the environment.
 He has presented his findings at several internationally acclaimed conferences, and his work has appeared in peer-reviewed journals, such as Environmental Toxicology and Chemistry.

-Dr. Chenglong Li is a graduate professor of medical chemistry at the University of Florida.
-He has extensive real-world experience, having worked as a postdoctoral researcher in structural biology at the Burnham Institute for Medical Research, as well as the Scripps Research Institute as a research associate.
-Before teaching at UF, he taught courses in medicinal chemistry and pharmacognosy at Ohio State University.
+At UF, he teaches or has taught courses such as advanced research; research for doctoral dissertation; supervised research; pharmacotherapy; drug design; and research procedures in medicinal chemistry.
+Before teaching at UF, he taught medicinal chemistry and pharmacognosy courses at Ohio State University.
 His research projects revolve around organic chemistry, biochemistry, molecular recognition, and drug design.
-He is a member of several organizations such as the American Chemical Society, the American Association for Cancer Research, and the American Crystallographic Association.
+He is a member of several organizations, such as the American Chemical Society, the American Association for Cancer Research, and the American Crystallographic Association.
 Dr. Li earned his doctorate in biophysics from Cornell University, and his master’s and bachelor’s in physical chemistry from Beijing University.